hdfelix/cii-cw/_lessons/character/418-calm.md

 ## Intermediate

 ### Verses
-“A tranquil heart is life to the flesh” - _[Proverbs 14:30a](http://online.recoveryversion.org/bibleverses.asp?fvid=24761&lvid=24761)_
+"A tranquil heart is life to the flesh." - _[Proverbs 14:30a](http://online.recoveryversion.org/bibleverses.asp?fvid=24761&lvid=24761)_

 ### Focus
 A calm person is someone who is quiet and peaceful in their mind and emotions.
 A calm person does not react quickly to things nor get overly excited or disappointed.